 Dr. Dona Wratchford, OD

-In June of 2014 Dr. Wratchford and her family including her young son returned to West Virginia to be closer to family.
-She enjoys spending time hiking, snow skiing, and camping with her family in the beautiful mountain state.
+She enjoys spending time with her two sons, Jake and Dax, hiking, skiing, and camping with her family in the beautiful mountain state.
 She is also a skater for the Morgantown Roller Vixens.
 Dr. Wratchford has been playing Rollerderby for the past five years and greatly enjoys the comradery and charity work that comes with being part of a team.